Eastknight/Bloccit/README.md

 ## Bloccit: a Reddit clone to teach the fundamentals of web development and Rails 4.

 Made with my mentor at [Block](http://bloc.io)

+- If you want to see my app on Heroku, click [Here](https://leichen-bloccit.herokuapp.com/)